Liam Payne And Cheryl Cole Baby Name: Will It Be Ordinary Or Oddball?

 — I saw my baby (@InsiderJustin) March 26, 2017

-Other fans pay homage to music world stars like Hanson, with the suggestion of Ngi from the album, The Walk.
+Other fans pay homage to music world stars like Hanson, with the suggestion of Ngi from the album The Walk.

 @LiamPayne can we suggest a name for your baby?
 We suggest the name "Ngi" ????
 Ngi Payne